TimBeutelspacher/DataPipeline/Grafana/README.md

 The first option to query data is to use the existing form provided by Grafana:
 ![GrafanaQuery](https://github.com/TimBeutelspacher/DataPipeline/blob/master/images/GrafanaQuery.PNG)

-The second option is to write a query in InfluxQL:
+The second option is to write a query with InfluxQL:
 ```
 SELECT * FROM "topic_btc"
 GROUP BY *